-- 1. Click the Show hidden icons icon in the notification area, at the far right of the taskbar. - 2.
-Right-click the Synaptics icon and then click Pointing Device Properties. - 3.
-Click the Device Settings tab, and then double-click Synaptics LuxPad. - 4.
-Select the check box for the gesture that you want to turn on or off. - 5.
+- 1. Click the Show hidden icons icon in the notification area, at the far right of the taskbar. - Click the Synaptics icon , and then click Pointing Device Properties. - 3.
+Click the Device Settings tab, and then double-click Synaptics LuxPad. - Select the check box next to the gesture that you want to turn on or off. - 5.
 Click Apply, and then click OK.